Sam & Max Remasters - FAQ

 Who’s on the Sam & Max Remastered team?

 The core team is Dan Connors (Telltale Games co-founder and former CEO), Randy Tudor (former lead programmer, and owner of the original powerful ’stache), Jon Sgro (former director of production technologies), and Jake Rodkin (former creative director).
-Telltale alumni Eric Parsons, Brett Rogstad, Tim Ingram, Emily Morganti, Shaun Finney, and Doug Tabacco are also involved, along with composer Jared Emerson-Johnson and sound designer Julian Kwasneski of Bay Area Sound.
-The only non-Telltalers on the team are Emma Cooper and Erin Ashe.
+Telltale alumni Eric Parsons, Brett Rogstad, Tim Ingram, Emily Morganti, Shaun Finney, Doug Tabacco, Jasper St. Pierre, Scott Hammack, Jason Latino, and Chris Reiser are also involved, along with composer Jared Emerson-Johnson and sound designer Julian Kwasneski of Bay Area Sound.
+And our ranks have grown with non-Telltalers Emma Cooper, Erin Ashe, and Cécilia “Calis” Goncalves, with some help from Steve Purcell too.

 Did you also make Sam & Max: This Time It’s Virtual?